dynobase-icon

 Why DynamoDB with Serverless Framework?

-DynamoDB plays really well with Serverless Framework and AWS Lambda.
+DynamoDB integrates seamlessly with the Serverless Framework and AWS Lambda.
 Why?
-Both DynamoDB and AWS Lambda are serverless services meaning that both of them are billed based on your usage.
-Moreover, AWS enables a set of integrations between them including DynamoDB Streams which are consumable by Lambda functions.
-Both services can be deployed in a multi-region fashion, and you don't have to worry about managing, patching or maintaining either of these two.
+Both DynamoDB and AWS Lambda are serverless services, meaning that they are billed based on your usage, which can lead to cost savings.
+Moreover, AWS provides a set of integrations between them, including DynamoDB Streams, which can be consumed by Lambda functions to react to data changes in real-time.
+Both services can be deployed in a multi-region fashion, ensuring high availability and disaster recovery.
+Additionally, you don't have to worry about managing, patching, or maintaining either of these services, as AWS handles that for you.

-If I've convinced you that both these services play nicely together, let me proceed with a tutorial on how to deploy a simple CRUD application using Serverless Framework with Node.js and Javascript.
+If I've convinced you that these services work well together, let's proceed with a tutorial on how to deploy a simple CRUD application using the Serverless Framework with Node.js and JavaScript.

 Step 1 - Prerequisites